 The less water the better

-There are 3 systems for pig manure removal and pig keeping: Self-flow (cork / Danish or Spanish system/ slot floor), Hydro-flush and Cold-keeping.
+There are 3 systems for pig manure removal and pig keeping: self-flow, hydro-flush and cold-keeping.

-Adding water to manure 1:1.
-Manure is accumulated in a bath with a valve which is opened once every 1-3 weeks.
+Adding water to pig manure 1:1-2.
+Pig manure is accumulated in a bath with a cork which is removed once every 1-3 weeks.
 Self-flow is ideal for biogas production.
 New pig farms mainly use the self-flow system.

 Adding water to manure 1:10.
-Manure is washed off constantly.
+Pig manure is washed off constantly.
 The system is mainly used on old 100,000-head pig farms.
-Biogas reactors are very large.
+Biogas reactors using wastewater are very large.
 The organic load in the reactor is very low.
-The construction of biogas plants for hydro-flush manure is not recommended if the reason for construction is based on economics.
-The biogas plants can be built only as environmental projects.
+The biogas plants can be built only for a part of manure, the separated fraction.
 Hydro-flush is often confused with a self-flow.

 Pigs are kept in tent hangars constantly on deep bedding.
-Manure is removed only once after slaughter.
-With this method, a biogas plant does not make sense due to gas having left the manure over 5 months.
+Pig manure is removed only once after slaughter.
+With this method, a biogas plant does not make sense due to the fact that most gas having left the manure over 5 months.
 And high bedding content creates difficulties when mixing substrates in reactors.

 Systems for pig keeping